-Access the Chartered Institute of Building's Policy and Research website

-8) House of Commons Library, 9) the House of Lords Library and 10) the Parliamentary Office of Science and Technology (POST)

-About the House of Commons Library - The House of Commons Library is a research and information service based in the UK Parliament.
+Back to top Access the Chartered Institute of Building's Policy and Research website 8) House of Commons Library, 9) the House of Lords Library and 10) the Parliamentary Office of Science and Technology (POST) About the House of Commons Library - The House of Commons Library is a research and information service based in the UK Parliament.
 Their impartial analysis, statistical research and resources help MPs and their staff scrutinise legislation, develop policy, and support constituents.

-Watch this quick video to find out how the House of Commons Library works

-Source: UK Parliament (2020) 'How the House of Commons Library works', YouTube [video].
-Available at: youtube.com

-As of January 20201, the House of Commons Library has recently updated their website that is now broken down into the following sections or subject areas:

-Services that include Research, Resources, Training & Events,

-Brexit that covers Legislation, Negotiations, Policy, The EU, and Brexit explainer videos,

-Coronavirus - read the latest Coronavirus (COVID-19) research and analysis from UK Parliament.

-Economy, Business and Transport that include Business, Economy, Economic Updates, Transport, and Work & Incomes,

-Home Affairs incl.
-Communities, Crime, Family & Civil Law, Justice, Immigration, Security, and Culture, Media & Sport,

-Parliament & Elections that include Devolution, Elections, Government, Parliament, and Local Government,

-Science, Environment and Technology that include Energy, Environment, Climate Change, Sciences, Local Data

-Social Policy that include Education, Families & Social Services, Health, Housing & Planning, and Welfare & Pensions,

-World Affairs that is broken down into Africa, Americas, Asia Pacific, Defence, Europe, Institutions, and Middle East, and more.

-As of January 2021, the latest House of Commons, Research Briefings incl.

-- 1. Service industries: Key Economic Indicators - 2.
-Coronavirus: Long Covid - 3.
-Gross Domestic Product (GDP): Key Economic Indicators - 4.
-Coronavirus: Financial Impact on higher education - 5.
-Coronavirus: enforcing restrictions

-Under 'Education' and within 'Social policy', the top research briefings incl.

-- 1. Coronavirus: Financial Impact on higher education - Opposition Day Debate: Access to Remote Education and the Quality of Free School Meals - 3.
-Support for pupils' education during school closures - 4.
-Coronavirus: Childcare FAQs - 5.
-Debate on an e-petition relating to the rollout of Covid019 vaccinations.

-Under 'Housing and Planning' and within 'Social policy', the top research briefings incl.

-- 1. The Cladding External Wall System (EWS)

-- 2. Tackling the under-supply of housing in England

-- 3. Housing Market: Key Economic Indicators

-- 4. Coronavirus: Support for rough sleepers (England)

-- 5. Coronavirus: Advice on home moves

-Under 'Energy', 'environment' and 'Climate change', and within 'Science, Environment and Technology' include:

-- 1. The UK-EU Trade and Cooperation Agreement: (a) summary and implementation, and (b) the path to the deal,

-- 2. The UK's contribution to the EU budget

-- 3. Energy policy: an overview

-- 4. Plastic Waste, and Tree Planting in the UK

-- 5. Household flood insurance: Flood Re

-6. Reading list of UK and devolved Parliament and Assembly publications on the UK's withdrawal from the European Union and UK-EU future relations.
+Watch this quick video to find out how the House of Commons Library works Source: UK Parliament (2020) 'How the House of Commons Library works', YouTube [video].
+Available at: youtube.com As of February 20201 , the House of Commons Library has recently updated their website that is now broken down into the following sections or subject areas: Services that include Research, Resources, Training & Events, Brexit that covers Legislation, Negotiations, Policy, The EU, and Brexit explainer videos, Coronavirus - read the latest Coronavirus (COVID-19) research and analysis from UK Parliament.
+Economy, Business and Transport that include Business, Economy, Economic Updates, Transport, and Work & Incomes, Home Affairs incl.
+Communities, Crime, Family & Civil Law, Justice, Immigration, Security, and Culture, Media & Sport, Parliament &amp; Elections that include Devolution, Elections, Government, Parliament, and Local Government, Science, Environment and Technology that include Energy, Environment, Climate Change, Sciences, Local Data Social Policy that include Education , Families & Social Services, Health, Housing &amp; Planning , and Welfare & Pensions, World Affairs that is broken down into Africa, Americas, Asia Pacific, Defence, Europe, Institutions, and Middle East, and more.
+As of February 2021 , the latest House of Commons, Research Briefings incl.
+Commons Opposition Day debates since 1992 Benefits Uprating 2021 Coronavirus: Impact on the labour market Service industries: Key Economic Indicators Taxation in the construction industry

+Back to top Under ' Education' and within 'Social policy', the top research briefings incl.
+Higher education student numbers FE white paper: Skills for Jobs for Lifelong Learning for Opportunity and Growth Higher education funding in England Coronavirus: exams in 2021 Coronavirus: student accommodation in England Under ' Housing and Planning' and within 'Social policy', the top research briefings incl.
+Housing Market: Key Economic Indicators Stamp duty land tax on residential property Fire Safety Bill 2019-2021 The UK Shared Prosperity Fund The Towns Fund Under ' Energy', 'Environment ' and ' Climate change ', and within 'Science, Environment and Technology' include: The UK-EU Trade and Cooperation Agreement: (a) summary and implementation, and (b) The UK's contribution to the EU Budget, Energy policy: an overview Electrical vehicles and infrastructure Environmental Bill 2019-21: Report on Committee Stage Household flood insurance: Flood Re Reading list of UK and devolved Parliament and Assembly publications on the UK's withdrawal from the European Union and UK-EU future relations.
 House of Commons Library search on 'construction industry' identifies 18 key documents, that incl.
-'Taxation in the construction industry', 'CITB - Construction Industry Training Board Levy', and 'The construction industry: statistics and policy, December 2019' -

-Abstract: Construction industry - employment, new orders, output.
-Construction 2025, The Farmer Review and the Construction Sector Deal (part of the government's Industrial Strategy).
+'Taxation in the construction industry', 'CITB - Construction Industry Training Board Levy', and 'The construction industry: statistics and policy, December 2019' - Abstract: Construction industry - employment, new orders, output.
+Construction 2025, The Farmer Review and the Construction Sector Deal (part of the government's Industrial Strategy ).
 Key statistics - In 2018, the construction industry contributed £117 billion to the UK economy, 6% of the total.
 Economic output in 2018 was slightly down on 2017, the first fall since 2013.
 There are 2.4 million construction industry jobs in the UK in Q2 2019, 6.6% of all jobs.
 There are more constructions jobs now than at any time since 2007, although throughout this period, roughly the same proportion of jobs have been in construction.